Written by Souvik Biswas

 Let’s take a look at the pricing plans offered by these two platforms.
 One of the differences these two platforms have, is that CircleCI paid plans are pre-paid and Codemagic paid plans are post-paid.

-Codemagic is free to get started, and then you can opt for their pay-as-you-go plan (post-paid).
+Codemagic is free to get started, and then you can opt for their pay-as-you-go plan (post-paid) or annual plan which is perfect for teams who need fixed costs.

 Codemagic’s free plan offers the following features: